 Call us: 855.522.6457

-Gastric cancer, also called stomach cancer, occurs most often in men over the age of 40.
+Gastric cancer starts in the stomach.
+Also called stomach cancer, it occurs most often in men over the age of 40.
 It is less common in the U.S. than in other parts of the world.
 Risk factors include:

 Gastric cancer may cause the following symptoms: